juliend88/Docker/bundle-toolbox/README-EN.md

 ![vpnstart](img/launchvpn.png)

-You can now access the toolbox of the administration interface via the URL **[MyCloudManager](http://manager.default.svc.mycloudmanager)** and begin to reap the benefit.
+You can now access in the MyCloudManager administration interface via the URL **[MyCloudManager](http://manager.default.svc.mycloudmanager)** and begin to reap the benefit.

 It's (already) over !